Redesigning the office for post-pandemic growth: interview with Resco’s CEO Miro Pomsar

 Understanding how the office environment affects engagement and productivity is key to business growth.
 This is exactly where our partner, Resco, a leading software company based in Slovakia, found themselves.

 Seeking to enhance collaboration and support their growing team, Resco was planning to move to a larger, more flexible office.
-As such, they began working with us to take up a new 2,400 sq. metre space in Nivy Tower.
+As such, they began working with us, the ARCHHOLIKS and MIMOarchitekti to take up a new 2,400 sq. metre space in Nivy Tower.

 To ensure the move was a success, Resco needed to better understand the employee experience.
 They needed to see how employees were currently working and finding the technology and office design to support them.
 And this meant teaming up with our experts at Origameo.